RicardoAzuul/code-institute-ms4-fullstack/README.md

 <ins>The Shop Page</ins>
 - items for sale.
+- shop alerts, to make visitors aware of deals for instance.
 - the option to review items for signed in users.
 - search functionality to search for items